Tenant or Landlord – Who’s Responsible for Plumbing Repairs in Ottawa?

 It’s important to note…

 That tenants must continue to pay rent during these issues and disagreements.
-Even if you think that your landlord doesn’t deserve rent because he hasn’t repaired your faucet or drains, you can’t withhold rent because your landlord may apply to evict you.
+Even if you think that your landlord doesn’t deserve rent because he hasn’t sent your favourite plumbers in Nepean to repair your faucet or drains, you can’t withhold rent because your landlord may apply to evict you.

 Under some circumstances, tenants can pay rent to the Landlord and Tenant Board instead of the landlord while the application is being processed.
 However, a tenant must not assume anything and must protect themselves from eviction by paying the rent on time as agreed upon in your tenant agreement.